Beloved-vince/Beloved-vince/README.md

 ---

-### 🧩 High-Impact Portfolio Ideas (add these repos or link if already present)
-These are the kinds of projects hiring managers at Meta/Amazon/Google love to see — **make one or more and link them in README**:
-1. **Scalable E-commerce Microservices** — Auth, Product, Order, Payments, Inventory; K8s + Helm + autoscaling.
-2. **Real-time Stream Processor** — Kafka streams, event-sourcing, aggregation & exactly-once semantics.
-3. **ML Model Production Pipeline** — Training → Validation → Serving (Hugging Face / TorchServe) with CI for models.
-4. **Infrastructure as Code Demo** — Terraform + Azure/GCP/AWS multi-environment setup with blue/green deployment.
-5. **Observability Demo** — Distributed tracing with OpenTelemetry + Prometheus + Grafana dashboards.

----

 ### 🎯 How I make impact
 - Design systems for **resilience, observability and cost-efficiency**.
 - Ship features quickly with **test automation & robust CI/CD**.